sillsdev/ptx2pdf/docs/documentation/ptx2pdf-faq.md

   are not read.

-In addition, TeX has a limitation that you cannot have more than one picture in the same position on the page, anchored to the same line in the text.
-Thus for a very short verse that may not span a line boundary, or if you have two
+In addition, TeX has a limitation that you cannot have more than one picture in the same position on the page, anchored to the same line in the text, whether or not they come from a piclist or inline \\fig. Thus for a very short verse that may not span a line boundary, or if you have two
 \\fig elements very close together in the text, one may be lost.